AI Agents

 else:

-Create a simple main file to start your interactive CLI:
+Create a simple main file to start the interactive CLI:

 # main.py - Start your CLI job agent